CarlosMecha/freq/INSTALL.md

     ls -l /dev/
 ```
 * Disable default drivers for the pincho.
 I don't want to remove permanently the drivers since I want
-to use it for watching DVB-T.
+to use it for watching DVB-T and listening FM radio.
 ```bash
     sudo modprobe -r dvb_usb_rtl28xxu
     sudo modprobe -r rtl2830